nodesman/couchbase-mobile-portal/md-docs/_20/couchbase-lite/ios.md

 * The REST API (Listener) is unavailable.
 * Map/reduce queries aren't supported.
 We are still evaluating whether to support them in 2.0; your feedback is welcome.
 * The database file format has changed, and there is not yet any support for upgrading/migrating 1.x databases.
 (The format is likely to change again, incompatibly, in future preview releases until we implement migration.)
-* The query engine doesn't support aggregation or grouping yet.
 * The query engine doesn't support joins (querying across multiple documents) yet.
+* The query engine is missing a lot of N1QL functions.
 * Object modeling (mapping documents to native objects) isn't implemented yet.

 ## Getting Started